slackapi/node-slack-sdk/examples/express-all-interactions/README.md

-# Express All Interacttions Example
+# Express All Interactions Example

 This example shows a fully functioning app using the [Slack Interactive Messages](https://github.com/slackapi/node-slack-interactive-messages) package.